FarronF/limerick-council-meetings/meetings/2017/04/18-Monthly Meeting of Metropolitan District of Limerick/Minutes - Meeting of the Metropolitan District of Limerick -  20th March 2017.md

 undertook to bring the concerns of Members to Design and Delivery Services.
 The Mayor

-requested that the reply, as read out, be circulated to Members.--- 9
+requested that the reply, as read out, be circulated to Members.
+---
+9

 **17.**